 Magnesium glycinate is a great form of magnesium and is highly absorbable.
 Why is it a great form?
 Because the magnesium is combined with the amino acid glycine.

-Glycine can promote feelings of calm, improve sleep quality, and promote a healthy circadian rhythm.12
+Glycine can promote feelings of calm, improve sleep quality, and promote a healthy circadian rhythm.
+10

-It also helps with detoxification, energy, and it’s a major constituent of collagen, the most abundant protein in our bodies.
-13
+It also helps with detoxification, energy, and it’s a major constituent of collagen, the most abundant protein in our bodies.11

 Also when it’s in this buffered chelate form, it’s much easier on the digestive system and can help eliminate those loose stools or upset stomach if you’re having that with other forms.

-I would avoid magnesium oxide altogether, because it’s a poorly absorbed form.
+I would avoid magnesium oxide (unless it’s used in very small amounts as a buffer), because it’s a poorly absorbed form.

 You can find some of these in individual forms or you can find them in a multivitamin preparation and I’ll link to some examples in the resources mentioned section (at the top of this post) over at bonecoach.com/magnesium.

 Important notes on magnesium before we wrap up this Bone Coach Quick Note…